DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

 * Project Inception and Vision
 * Team Kickoff
 * Assumptions, Hypotheses
-* Design Studio and Prototype as Initial MVP
+* Design Studio and Prototype towards Initial MVP
 * DevOps and Team Provisioning
 * Development Workflow with Everything in Code
 * DevOps, Server Provisioning and Deployment